mpuig/repomixer/repomix-output/https___github.com_google_adk-docs.md

     parameters or call order can lead to significantly different or incorrect outcomes.

+Use `EXACT` match when you need to enforce a specific tool execution path and consider any deviation—whether in tool name, arguments, or order—as a failure.

+Use `IN_ORDER` match when you want to ensure certain key tool calls occur in a specific order, but allow for other tool calls to happen in between.
+This option is useful in assuring if certain key actions or tool calls occur and in certain order, leaving some scope for other tools calls to happen as well.

+Use `ANY_ORDER` match when you want to ensure certain key tool calls occur, but do not care about their order, and allow for other tool calls to happen in between.
+This criteria is helpful for cases where multiple tool calls about the same concept occur, like your agent issues 5 search queries.
+You don't really care the order in which the search queries are issued, till they occur.

-### Details
+#### Details

-For each invocation that is being evaluated, this criterion compares the list and order of tool calls produced by the agent against the list of expected tool calls.
-The comparison is done by performing an exact match on the tool name and tool arguments for each tool call in the list.
-If all tool calls in an invocation match exactly in content and order, a score of 1.0 is awarded for that invocation, otherwise the score is 0.0.
+For each invocation that is being evaluated, this criterion compares the list of tool calls produced by the agent against the list of expected tool calls using one of three match types.
+If the tool calls match based on the selected match type, a score of 1.0 is awarded for that invocation, otherwise the score is 0.0.
 The final value is the average of these scores across all invocations in the eval case.

+The comparison can be done using one of following match types:

+*   **`EXACT`**: Requires a perfect match between the actual and expected tool calls, with no extra or missing tool calls.
+*   **`IN_ORDER`**: Requires all tool calls from the expected list to be present in the actual list, in the same order, but allows for other tool calls to appear in between.
+*   **`ANY_ORDER`**: Requires all tool calls from the expected list to be present in the actual list, in any order, and allows for other tool calls to appear in between.

-### How To Use This Criterion?
+#### How To Use This Criterion?

-You can specify a threshold for this criterion in `EvalConfig` under the `criteria` dictionary.
+By default, `tool_trajectory_avg_score` uses `EXACT` match type.
+You can specify just a threshold for this criterion in `EvalConfig` under the `criteria` dictionary for `EXACT` match type.
 The value should be a float between 0.0 and 1.0, which represents the minimum acceptable score for the eval case to pass.
 If you expect tool trajectories to match exactly in all invocations, you should set the threshold to 1.0.

-Example `EvalConfig` entry:
+Example `EvalConfig` entry for `EXACT` match:

 ```json
 {